lucianopalhares/cheap_price/README.md

 - Get the lower price of the product
 - Each supermarket register price of the each product
 - The index page get the lower price of that product
-- Show only the price and product of one supermarket that registered that same product and price
+- Show only the cheapest price and product of one supermarket that registered that same product
 - Etc ...

 ## License